ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

 The Referral Network Conflict of Interest

-Here's how Qmerit works:
+Here's how the installation-referral model works:

-- The contractor provides a quote (typically $3,000–$6,000)
+- The contractor provides a quote (homeowners often report $3,000 to $6,000)

 The problem?
 Every party in this chain benefits from a larger scope of work: